Gary Lightbody: Songwriting

 Lightbody started writing songs at the age of 15, in a little room under the kitchen of the family's house.
-He had few guitar lessons where he learnt the basics of the instrument but did not continue them, as he felt that one should not know any instrument "inside-out".
+He had few guitar lessons where he learned the basics of the instrument but did not continue them, as he felt that one should not know any instrument "inside-out".
 He preferred to invent rather than use a formula.
 Today, he is not too fond of his earliest songs and thinks they "sucked".
 His songwriting style is mostly simple and basic, and he acknowledges that, saying he "[never] advanced past rudimentary".
 He feels the best way to write an honest song is to be simple, and that trying to complicate matters distorts the intended message.
 He believes the band has always tried to keep things as "simple and pure" as possible and has written from the heart.
 One of Lightbody's major inspirations to begin writing was notable Irish poet Seamus Heaney; which is alluded to on the B-side track on Snow Patrol's "The Planets Bend Between Us" single, named 'Reading Heaney To Me'.
 It also refers extensively to Heaney's poems throughout the lyrics.

 Lightbody's lyrics typically deal with the topic of love.
 Although he considers himself a political person and has tried writing songs with such themes, he eventually abandoned his efforts as he found all of them awkward.
 Lightbody has said that all of the songs from the first two albums; Songs for Polarbears and When It's All Over We Still Have to Clear Up were written from personal experience.
 His lyrics often criticise himself or are self-deprecatory.
 He has cited "Chocolate" as an example, which he wrote after cheating on his girlfriend.
 He also considers writing a sort of "therapy" for himself.

 Lightbody's songwriting has earned him much praise.
 In October 2009, he revealed that a certain "public figure", whom he wanted to remain nameless, told him that the band had written songs that were standards in today's world, and that Snow Patrol songs had become a part of the public consciousness.
-He compared their work to that of artists like Frank Sinatra and The Beatles.
+He compared their work to that of artists like Frank Sinatra and the Beatles.
 Lightbody realises this and cites performances of their songs on reality TV shows as an example.